 Kuching Sarawak, Malaysia Travel Guide

-Offers trails of varying difficulty.
+Offers trails of assorted difficulty.
 Telok Paku and Telok Assam have easy boardwalks (30-60 min).
 More challenging full-day treks (up to 8 hours) are present, like Telok Limau or the Lintang Trail.
 Trails can be muddy and slithery.

 This living museum offers daily cultural performances.
 They showcase dances and music from different ethnic groups, offering an overview of Sarawak’s diverse heritage.